thibmeu/http-message-signatures-directory/draft-meunier-signature-agent-rep.md

 ## Protocol Definition

 Group
-: One or more signature-agent lines that are followed by one or more rules.
-The group is terminated by a signature-agent line or end of file.
-See {{signature-agent-line}}.
+: One or more user-agent lines that are followed by one or more signature-agents, max-crawl-rate, and rules.
+The group is terminated by a user-agent line or end of file.
 The last group may have no rules, which means it implicitly allows everything.

 ## Formal Syntax

 Based on the formal syntax defined in {{Section 2.2 of RFC9309}}

 ~~~
+ group = startgroupline *(startgroupline / emptyline) ; We start with a user-agent line and possibly more
+         *(signatureagentline / emptyline)            ; Specification for signature-agent
+         *(maxcrawlrateline / emptyline)              ;
+         *(rule / emptyline)                          ; followed by rules relevant for the preceding lines

-startgroupline = user-agent-line / signature-agent-line ; a group can either be a user-agent, a signature-agent, or both.
+modifierline = signature-agent-line ; a modifier can either be multiple things, or both.

-user-agent-line = *WS "user-agent" *WS ":" *WS product-token EOL
+signatureagentline = *WS "signature-agent" *WS ":" *WS directory-token EOL
-signature-agent-line = *WS "signature-agent" *WS ":" *WS directory-token EOL
+maxcrawlrateline = *WS 1*DIGIT *WS ["/" *WS timeunit] *WS

-directory-token = fqdn
+directory-token = DQUOTE "https://" fqdn DQUOTE
+timeunit = "s"/"m"/"h"/"d"/"w"

-fqdn = ... ; domain as defined by signature-agent
+fqdn = ... ; domain as defined by signature-agent.
+TBD

+DQUOTE = "\""
 ~~~

 ### Signature-Agent line